Where do end of lease cars get sold?

 The usual route: straight to auction

 Once a lease car has been collected and inspected on return, the typical journey is straight to a trade auction house.
-Cars arrive by transporter or driver and are parked in an inspection compound, where auction staff catalogue them, take photos and record any damage for the sale description.
+Cars arrive by transporter or by trade driver and are parked in an inspection compound, where auction staff catalogue them, photograph each panel and record damage for the sale description.
+That description is what trade buyers bid against -- they often can't physically inspect every car in a busy block sale, so the condition report does a lot of heavy lifting on price.

 If you're near us in Chelmsford, that auction is often Aston Barclay, better known as Chelmsford Car Auction.
-They hold several auctions per week and have historically run dedicated lease sales on Mondays.
-If you're thinking of buying an ex-lease vehicle, their buyer's guide is worth a read -- but before you bid, take a look at whether you can buy the lease car yourself first.
+They hold several sales a week and have historically run dedicated lease and fleet blocks.
+We see the other end of this process regularly: cars come into the workshop for a quick cosmetic tidy before they're entered into a sale, because a clean, machine-polished car photographs better and bids higher.
+If you're thinking of buying an ex-lease vehicle, their buyer's guide is worth a read; but before you bid on someone else's returned car, it's worth checking whether you can buy your own lease car first.

 Sold direct to dealer groups

 Not every lease car touches an auction hall.
-Large leasing companies often sell blocks of returning vehicles direct to dealer groups under upstream or closed-online arrangements.
-That keeps costs down, moves stock faster, and lets dealers cherry-pick cars that fit their forecourt profile.
-For buyers, the difference is invisible -- the car still ends up on a dealer forecourt, just without a public bid in between.
+Large leasing companies often sell blocks of returning vehicles direct to dealer groups under what the trade calls upstream or closed-online arrangements -- the cars are offered to a pre-agreed buyer before they ever reach a public sale.
+It keeps remarketing costs down, moves stock faster, and lets dealers cherry-pick cars that fit their forecourt profile.
+For the eventual buyer the difference is invisible: the car still ends up on a dealer's forecourt, just without an open bid in between.
+For the person handing the car back, it changes nothing about how condition is assessed; the de-fleet inspection happens either way.

 Onto main dealer and car supermarket forecourts

-After the auction or direct sale, most lease cars surface on the used car lots you already know.
-A three-year-old executive saloon with a full service history is exactly the sort of stock a franchised main dealer wants for its approved-used programme.
-Car supermarkets -- the big volume retailers -- buy heavily from lease de-fleets because the cars are young, well-documented and specced to sensible mass-market trim levels.
+After the auction or the direct sale, most lease cars surface on the used-car lots you already know.
+A three-year-old executive saloon with a full service history is exactly the stock a franchised main dealer wants for its approved-used programme, where it can be sold with a warranty at a premium.
+Car supermarkets -- the big volume retailers -- buy heavily from lease de-fleets precisely because the cars are young, well-documented and specced to sensible mass-market trim.
+A white or grey diesel estate in a popular trim is the trade's bread and butter; it's the kind of car that's sold before it's properly cold.

-Some finance houses run their own retail outlets or online sales channels, letting the public buy a recently returned car direct without going through a third-party dealer.
-These routes are usually branded and positioned as "ex-lease" or "ex-fleet" stock.
-You'll also see ex-lease cars advertised through mainstream listing sites, where the seller is either the leasing company, a remarketing arm or a dealer who's already bought the car on.
+Some finance houses run their own retail outlets or online sales channels, letting the public buy a recently returned car without a third-party dealer in the middle.
+These routes are usually branded and positioned explicitly as ex-lease or ex-fleet stock, and the pitch is provenance: one owner, full history, fleet-maintained.
+You'll also see ex-lease cars on the mainstream listing sites, where the advertiser might be the leasing company's own remarketing arm or a dealer who has already bought the car on.
+The "ex-fleet" label tends to reassure buyers, and fairly so -- a car maintained on a corporate service schedule has usually been looked after to the letter, even if the driver treated the interior like a mobile office.

 Export and trade-only lanes

-Not every returned car fits cleanly onto a UK forecourt.
-Cars with unusual specs, heavy damage, high mileage or dated colours often drop into trade-only lanes and can end up exported, with right-hand-drive markets such as Ireland being regular destinations for UK ex-lease stock.
+Not every returned car slots neatly onto a UK forecourt.
+Cars with unusual specs, heavy damage, high mileage or dated colours often drop into trade-only lanes and can end up exported, with right-hand-drive markets such as Ireland and Cyprus being regular destinations for UK ex-lease stock.
+A car routed this way fetches the lessor less money, which is exactly why the inspection treats damage that would force it down this lane so seriously.

 Buying an ex-lease car -- what to check